AdobeDocs/commerce-cloud-service.en/help/getting-started/clone-git-repo.md

 ---
 # Access and Clone the Git Repository

 The _Git repository_ contains the source files to build and customize your Commerce application.
 Before you can clone the repository, you must install a [Git client][git].
-A username, password generator, and repository URL are provided in your Cloud Manager program UI.
+A username, password generator, and repository URL are provided in your Cloud Manager program interface.

 **To clone the Git repository**:

-1. In the program UI, click **[!UICONTROL {} Access Repo Info]** in the _Access Git & Pull Code_ suggested action space, or in the _Pipelines_ tile.
+1. In the program interface, click **[!UICONTROL {} Access Repo Info]** in the _Access Git & Pull Code_ suggested action space, or in the _Pipelines_ tile.

 1. Click **[!UICONTROL Generate password]**, which generates a personal access token (PAT) and is required to access the repository from the command line.